swannodette/swannodette.github.com/_posts/2013-06-10-porting-notchs-minecraft-demo-to-clojurescript.md

-I admit one tricky bit that required experimentation is that Clojure's semantics don't admit mutable locals - something that Notch's code wields freely.
+I admit one tricky bit that required experimentation is that Clojure's semantics don't admit mutable locals - something that Notch's code uses freely.
 This required a little bit of experimenting, I tried using a `Box` type with one mutable field, I tried putting the entire render step into a `deftype` with mutable fields.
 In the end I settled on representing mutable locals as arrays of one elements.
 The